silkroadnomad/orbitdb-blog/README.md

 - show currently connected peers

 #### ui - todos
+- bug: when deleting media from post its deleting a wrong media from orbit
+- when using navigation - its not possible to add new media - identity seems not correct
+- add a route to react router which delivers a media file of a certain mediafeed
 - create component which lists posts of a certain tag
 - add comments (make writeable to everybody)
 - display author (identity) next to post (simply id)